-In this tutorial you'll learn how to make light rays in Photoshop using an easy technique to create your own custom sun ray brushes.
-To do that you'll use different filters and color adjustments.
+In this tutorial, you'll learn how to make light rays in Photoshop using an easy technique.
+To do that, you'll use different filters and color adjustments.

-These brushes are great if you want to enhance the existing light on your photos or add special effects to your photo manipulations or paintings.
+These light ray Photoshop brushes are great if you want to enhance the existing light on your photos or add light ray overlays to your photo manipulations or paintings.
 If you want to learn these techniques via video, check out our lesson on the Envato Tuts+ YouTube channel:

-I'll show you how you can create two basic brushes in this tutorial.
-After that you can play with different settings to create many more.
+I'll show you how to create two basic brushes in this tutorial.
+After that, you can play with different settings to create many more.
 Let's get started!

-1. How to Prepare the Base for the Sun Rays
+1. How to Prepare the Base for the Photoshop Light Rays

 Create a New Document in Photoshop.
 Set its Width and Height to 5000 Pixels and Resolution to 72.
 Press OK.